Skip to main content

 Setting up Sonatype can be an involved process.
 We recommend you go through this process after getting your SDKs into a satisfactory state.

-Create a Sonatype Jira ticket
+Create a Sonatype Jira ticket (OSSRH only)

 1. Make an account on Sonatype Jira